-Malaysia accuses North Korea of holding citizens 'hostage'
+Malaysia accuses North Korea of holding its citizens hostage

 Pictures outside the embassy appeared to show a police presence gathering.

+It's not clear how many North Koreans are in Malaysia, but travel to the country was visa-free for North Koreans until Malaysia stopped doing so Monday.

-Murdered at the airport
+Killing at Kuala Lumpur airport

-Kim Jong Nam was killed last month at Kuala Lumpur International Airport after being poisoned by VX, a deadly nerve agent, according to Malaysian authorities.
+Kim Jong Nam was killed at Kuala Lumpur International Airport by being poisoned with VX, a deadly nerve agent, according to Malaysian authorities.

-South Korea is the only country that has blamed North Korea for assassinating Kim, a claim Pyongyang has strongly denied.
+South Korea is the only country that has blamed North Korea for assassinating Kim, an allegation Pyongyang has strongly denied.

-However, relations between Malaysia and North Korea have deteriorated over the course of the investigation.
+However, relations between Malaysia and North Korea have deteriorated over the course of the investigation into Kim's death.
+Both countries have expelled their respective ambassadors.

-Both countries have expelled their respective ambassadors, but North Korea's move to bar Malaysians from leaving warranted a retaliatory response, Malaysia's deputy leader said.
+North Korea's move to bar Malaysians from leaving warranted a retaliatory response, Malaysia's deputy leader said.

-"This is what needs to be done when a country that has diplomatic relations with Malaysia does something that is beyond diplomatic norms and etiquette and Malaysia is forced to take action," said Deputy Prime Minister Ahmad Zahid Hamidi.
+"This is what needs to be done when a country that has diplomatic relations with Malaysia does something that is beyond diplomatic norms and etiquette and Malaysia is forced to take action," Deputy Prime Minister Ahmad Zahid Hamidi said.

-"We want to send a clear message to North Korea not to point fingers at Malaysia, and don't belittle the status of Malaysia as a sovereign country."
+"We want to send a clear message to North Korea not to point fingers at Malaysia and don't belittle the status of Malaysia as a sovereign country."

-Two women have been charged with Kim's murder and face the death penalty if convicted: Siti Aisyah from Indonesia and Doan Thi Huong from Vietnam.
+Two women have been charged with murder in Kim's death and face the death penalty if convicted: Siti Aisyah of Indonesia and Doan Thi Huong of Vietnam.

-Malaysian authorities believe the two women were recruited by the North Koreans to kill Kim Jong Nam on February 13 before he was set to catch a flight from Kuala Lumpur to the Chinese-controlled territory of Macau.
+Malaysian authorities believe the North Koreans recruited the two women to kill Kim before he was set to catch a flight from Kuala Lumpur to the Chinese-controlled territory of Macau.

 Police say they wiped his face with VX, which killed him in under 20 minutes.

-Authorities from both countries said the women believed they were participating in a prank TV show, but Malaysian authorities believe the women knew what they were doing.
+Authorities from Indonesia and Vietnam said the women believed they were participating in a prank TV show, but Malaysian authorities said they suspect the two knew what they were doing.

 Police have requested Interpol assistance in finding four other North Korean suspects who are believed to be back in Pyongyang.